Medical Care and Testing at UHS

-- Sexual Health Education Program (SHEP): Free, confidential, rapid HIV testing monthly during academic year on the 2nd floor of UHS.
+- Free Monthly Service: Rapid HIV testing with the Sexual Health Education Program (SHEP).
+Free, confidential, rapid HIV testing monthly during the academic year on the 2nd floor of UHS.

 HIV antibody testing is used to screen and diagnose HIV infections.
 Early identification, monitoring, and treatment can greatly improve long-term health.
 And, knowing your HIV status may help you change behaviors that might put you and others at risk.
 The test may use a blood draw or urine sample (which may take up to 2 weeks to yield results), or, at some sites, the Rapid Test by finger-prick or oral swab (yielding results in 20 minutes).

 University Health Services provides confidential testing services for Cal students.
 Your test results go into your confidential medical record, which cannot be released without your permission.
 In addition, HIV results have specific legal protections ensuring their confidentiality.

 The HIV Antibody Test appointment is a nurse-only visit for an HIV lab order, with no exam or other tests included.
 Lab fees apply.
 (Please schedule a medical appointment to test for HIV and other STIs.
 If you already have a scheduled appointment, your clinician can order the HIV antibody test as part of that visit).

 Some people prefer to get an anonymous test, which allows them to be identified by a number instead of a name.
 For anonymous testing or additional questions about HIV/AIDS, visit www.aidshotline.org or call 1-800-367-AIDS.
 The services listed may change.
 As of Fall 2009, these clinics had free, anonymous HIV testing by appointment:

 - Berkeley Primary Care Access Clinic: (510) 204-4601